dfuse-io/docs/content/guides/eosio/getting-started/other-languages.md

 {{< /tabs >}}

 And we can finally define the code needed to perform your first stream using dfuse Search.
-The snippet initiates the connection with dfuse servers and starts streaming transfers forever.
+This snippet initiates the connection with dfuse servers and starts streaming transfers forever.

 {{< tabs "run-query">}}